liza-tennant/liza-tennant.github.io/_pages/about.md

   - /about.html
 ---

+I am an AI & Behavioural Scientist looking to combine my interests in computational modelling, data science and human behaviour in solving prominent problems.

-I am an AI & Behavioural Scientist.
-Currently I'm a PhD Candidate at the [Intelligent Social Systems Lab] (https://www.mircomusolesi.org/lab/), Department of Computer Science, University College London (UCL).
-I am conducting my PhD research as part of the Leverhulme Doctoral Training Programme for the Ecological Study of the Brain.
+Currently I'm a PhD candidate at the [Intelligent Social Systems Lab](https://www.mircomusolesi.org/lab/), Department of Computer Science, University College London (UCL).
+I am conducting my PhD research on the problem of Ethics - in humans and machines - as part of the Leverhulme Doctoral Training Programme for the Ecological Study of the Brain.

-Previously:
+Previous experience:
-- Quantitative UX Researcher @ JPMorgan Chase & Co;
+- Quantitative UX Researcher @ JPMorgan
-- Data & Behavioural Scientis @ Rooster Insurance;
+- Data & Behavioural Scientis @ Rooster Insurance
-- Behavioural * AI Scientist @ ProdX.ai;
+- Behavioural & AI Scientist @ ProdX.ai

+Education:
-- MPhil research student in Political Psychology @ University of Cambridge;
+- MPhil Biological Science (Psychology) @ University of Cambridge; full-time research, based at the [Political Psychology Lab](https://www.psychol.cam.ac.uk/polpsych).
 - BSc Psychology & Language Sciences @ University College London.

-Looking to combine my interests in computational modelling, data science and human behaviour and cognition in solving prominent problems.
-Currently conducting research on the problem of Ethics - in humans and machines.